demonwife/Rokenbok-Archive/site/content/set/motorized-conveyor-(redesign)-2002.md

 title: Motorized Conveyor (redesign)
 year: 2002
 description: >-
   Conveyor automatically starts when you dump ROKs (balls) in and then automatically stops once the ROKs are gone!
-And this latest version of our Conveyor no longer needs to be plugged in - it runs on batteries so you can put it anywhere and have as many as you want in your world.
-Chain them together to move loads as high as you dare!
-Works with any Start Set and requires three AA batteries (not included).
+Conveyor no longer needs to be plugged in, it runs on batteries so you can put it anywhere and have as many as you want in your world.
 archiveLinks:
   - name: 08/13/2006
     link: https://web.archive.org/web/20060813151757/http://www.rokenbok.com/catalog/pd_aa_04727.html